Learning Control by Iterative Inversion: Iterative Inversion

 \section{Iterative Inversion}

-In this section we describe a general problem of learning an inverse function under a distribution shift, and present the iterative inversion algorithm.
+We describe a general problem of learning an inverse function under a distribution shift, and present the iterative inversion algorithm.
 We then analyse the convergence of iterative inversion in several simplified settings.
 In the proceeding, we will apply iterative inversion to learning control.

 Let $\mathcal{F}:\mathcal{X} \to \mathcal{Y}$ be a bijective function.
-We are given a set of $M$ desired outputs $y_1,\dots,y_M \in \mathcal{Y}$, and an arbitrary set of $M$ initial inputs $x_1,\dots,x_M \in \mathcal{X}$.
+We are given a set of $M$ desired outputs $y_1,\dots,y_M \in \mathcal{Y}$, and an \textit{arbitrary} set of $M$ initial inputs $x_1,\dots,x_M \in \mathcal{X}$.
 We assume that $\mathcal{F}$ is not known, but we are allowed to observe $\mathcal{F}(x)$ for any $x\in\mathcal{X}$ that we choose during our calculations.
 Our goal is to find a function $\mathcal{G}:\mathcal{Y} \to \mathcal{X}$ such that for any desired output $y_i$, we have $ \mathcal{G}(y_i) = \mathcal{F}^{-1}(y_i). $

 More specifically, we will adopt a parametric setting, and search for a parametric function $\mathcal{G}_\theta$, where $\theta\in \Theta$ is a parameter vector, that minimizes the average loss: